CIS-3500/ideation/round4/team-07.md

 ### Collaboration and Task Allocation

-_[Select a Leader, who will make final decisions on the vision of the project; and a Manager, who will oversee the project management and ensure all team members have everything they need to contribute effectively.
-List the remaining team members and their roles.]_

 - **Leader:** Tianyi Wu
 - **Manager:** Akanksha Tripathy
 - **Remaining Team Members:** Yola Yan, Ruth Tilahun

-_[Provide a brief overview of what each team member will work on.
-How will you collaborate on this project?
-What tools or platforms will you use to communicate and share code?]_
+We will use a combination of Git and Slack for our communication and to collaborate on this project.

 ### Risks and Mitigation - RT